FOOD SC 3505WT - Public Health Nutrition III

 General Course Information

-Course Code FOOD SC 3505WT Course Public Health Nutrition III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites FOOD SC 2510WT Course Description This course develops students? understanding of public health nutrition with a focus placed on the importance of building a sustainable, nutritious and healthy food supply for all.
+Course Code FOOD SC 3505WT Course Public Health Nutrition III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites FOOD SC 2510WT or HLTHSC 2100 Course Description This course develops students' understanding of public health nutrition with a focus placed on the importance of building a sustainable, nutritious and healthy food supply for all.

 The full timetable of all activities for this course can be accessed from Course Planner.